 Fitzgerald contests our use of the term “school” on two grounds.
 First, he suggests that, despite the existence of shared “critical tendencies” and “overlapping interests” across the scholarship of scholars such as he, McCutcheon, and Martin, “there are also divergences” (2).
 In other words, CR is not a “school” because the scholars we associate with it disagree about many things.
-In response, we would highlight the fact that no schools of thought—from the most to the least institutionalised—fail to exhibit internal diversity and disagreement.
+We appreciate Fitzgerald’s highlighting diversity among this broad alliance because in our understanding all schools of thought—from the most to the least institutionalised—exhibit internal diversity and internal disagreement.
 For instance, the Frankfurt School and Birmingham School of Cultural Studies were each rife with internal disagreements (e.g., Theodor Adorno and Herbert Marcuse disagreed profoundly about the liberative potential of the 1960s counter-culture, while Richard Hoggart and Stuart Hall held diverging views on mass culture), while the boundaries of less institutionalised schools of thought such as existentialism, neo-Marxism, cultural sociology, and critical race theory are equally contested.
-Thus, all academic schools exhibit uniformity and diversity; perfect intellectual homogeneity rarely, if ever, exists.
+We understand the scholars whose interests overlap in CR to exhibit this same sort of mix of uniformity and diversity found in all academic schools.

 Second, Fitzgerald contests our use of the term “school” by proclaiming, “we do not have a strategy or any conscious coordination” (3), and, “If this is a school, I do not belong to it” (4).
-But to this we must ask: why should self-identification and self-conscious coordination be a necessary criterion of affiliation with a school of thought?
+We respect Fitzgerald’s self-description and appreciate how it invites us to think again about an alliance between him and other scholars that had seemed evident to us – and most importantly, the personal stake we academics all reckon with in aligning ourselves with colleagues, with currents of research practice, with certain forms of scholarly expression.
+One question this rethinking raised for us is: do self-identification and self-conscious coordination constitute necessary criteria of affiliation with a school of thought?
 Foucault notoriously eschewed the post-structuralist label (among others), yet no one would deny his contributions to post-structuralist thought.
 And even Marx denied being a “Marxist.”
-In sum, Fitzgerald, in our view, espouses a definition of “school” that is unreasonably narrow—such that it isn’t clear what actual-existing school would meet its stringent criteria.
+In sum, we think that we and Fitzgerald mean different things by the term “school.”
+So, respecting his desire to not belong to a school of CR as he sees it, we will explain in greater detail the nature of the alliance that we recognize in the literature and termed a “school” in our previous essay.

-If pressed, we would argue that the concept of a “school” is sufficiently semantically broad and inclusive to include CR.
-Clearly, Fitzgerald disagrees.
-But whether or not we can agree on what the necessary and sufficient criteria of the concept of a “school” is or ought to be, far more important is the fact that we make quite clear in the first two paragraphs of our JAAR essay what we mean by the term (a fact Fitzgerald blithely ignores).
-That is, for us, membership in the methodological school of critical religion entails, quite simply, a commitment or devotion to abandoning scholarly use of the term religion and instead studying the effects of designating things as “religion,” on the grounds that religion as an analytic category results in reification and naturalization, and is unduly normative.
-So, whether or not this fits Fitzgerald’s narrow definition of a “school,” it is the one we operationalize in our essay, because we find it usefully helps us to make sense of what we see as a distinctive, if also internally diverse, methodological approach in the academic study of religion.
+The methodological similarity that we picked out to link members in a “school of critical religion” was a commitment to abandoning scholarly use of the term religion and instead studying the effects of designating things as “religion,” on the grounds that religion as an analytic category results in reification and naturalization, and is unduly normative.
+This is the definition of a “school” that we operationalize in our essay because we find it usefully helps us to make sense of what we see as a distinctive, if also internally diverse, methodological approach in the academic study of religion.